 A new UKBGF Code of Conduct was published in 2020 to set and maintain a standard for acceptable behaviour for all players, whether playing online or live.
 The Code can be found here [PDF] and on the Resources page of the website under section 3.
 Rules and Conduct.

 Backgammon is one of the world’s truly great board games.
 Versions of the game have been played for about 5,000 years – a testament to its enduring fascination.
 Hundreds of people play live games regularly in the UK and thousands play regularly online.

 If you are new to backgammon you can learn how to play by downloading and reading Chris Bray’s ‘Introduction to Backgammon’ which is one of the Newcomer’s Guides on our Resources page.
 If you are familiar with the game, but are hesitant about visiting a club or entering a tournament, other guides in this section might also be helpful, such as A Beginner’s Introduction to Tournaments and Tournament Etiquette for the Uninitiated.
 The Resources page also has a link to the current version of the UKBGF Tournament Rules, as well as other useful links.

 The UKBGF oversees the annual UK Open and the UK Clubs Championship and also coordinates the UKBGF Tour, comprising about a dozen tournaments around the UK.
 All of these can be found on our UK Backgammon Calendar.
 Some include both ‘Masters’ and ‘Intermediate’ flights, and some also have separate competitions for beginners and inexperienced or ‘social’ players.
-Live streaming of matches from UK tournaments is becoming more common, and these can be followed on the UKBGF twitchtv channel.
+Live streaming of matches from UK tournaments is becoming more common, either on the UKBGF twitchtv channel or on Facebook.
 To see the UKBGF archive of match recordings from previous tournaments visit the UKBGF YouTube channel.
 A selection of photos from these and other tournaments can be found in the UKBGF Flickr account.